grumpycoders/pcsx-redux/docs/lua.md

 - `ACQUIRE`: It will acquire the pointer passed as an argument, and free it later using `free()`, meaning it needs to have been allocated using `malloc()` in the first place.

 The `uvFifo` function will create a File object that will read from and write to the specified TCP address and port after connecting to it.
 The `:failed()` method will return true in case of a connection failure.
 The address is a string, and must be a strict IP address, no hostnames allowed.
 The port is a number between 1 and 65535 inclusive.
 As the name suggests, this object is a FIFO, meaning that incoming bytes will be consumed by any read operation.
 The `:size()` method will return the number of bytes in the FIFO.
 Writes will be immediately sent over.
 There are no reception guarantees, as the other side might have disconnected at any point.
 The `:eof()` method will return true when the opposite end of the stream has been disconnected and there's no more bytes in the FIFO.

+The `zReader` function will create a read-only File object which decompresses the data from the specified File object.
+The `file` argument is a File object, and the `size` argument is an optional number that will be used to determine the size of the decompressed data.
+If not specified, the resulting file won't be seekable, and its `:size()` method won't work, but the file will be readable until `:eof()` returns true.
+The `raw` argument is an optional string that needs to be equal to `'RAW'`, and will determine whether the data is compressed using the raw deflate format, or the zlib format.
+Any other string means the zlib format will be used.

 #### Iso files
 There is some limited API for working with ISO files.